A note to #FOSS funders

 “I’ve never had a positive interaction with you.
 You wear that like a badge of honour.
 I’m muting you.”

-Pause here, is this really the attitude we want?
+Pause here, is this the attitude we want?
 If you’re part of the #NGO world, if you have stable income and access to conference budgets, then you are in a position of power.
 When someone critiques that system, not you personally, but the structures you inhabit, and your reaction is to mute, dismiss, or mock them… something has gone wrong.
-This is exactly how we lose the #openweb.
+Because this is exactly how we lose the #openweb.
 Not to tech giants, but to social silos within our own communities.

 A different approach?
 Imagine this instead: